-In the decade since the 2010 Citizens United Supreme Court decision, Americans across the nation have seen its devastating effects: Election spending by the wealthiest individuals and untraceable dark money groups has skyrocketed, faith in the institution of representative democracy is historically low, and legislative outcomes no longer represent the wishes of the majority of Americans, but rather serve the interests of the wealthy elite.
+In the time since the 2010 Citizens United Supreme Court decision, Americans across the nation have seen its devastating effects: Election spending by the wealthiest individuals and untraceable dark money groups has skyrocketed, faith in the institution of representative democracy is historically low, and legislative outcomes no longer represent the wishes of the majority of Americans, but rather serve the interests of the wealthy elite.
 But there is good news.
 In the wake of these disastrous outcomes, Americans across the political spectrum are uniting for a historic cross-partisan solution: An amendment to the Constitution to reaffirm the promise of equal political representation for every American, not just the wealthiest among us.

 What the Court Got Wrong

 The Supreme Court based its Citizens United ruling on the First Amendment right to free speech, maintaining that money is a type of political speech, and thus limits on political spending equate to limits on free speech.
 The ruling supercharged political spending.
 In 2000, approximately $1.6 billion was spent on Congressional elections.
 By 2018, the number had jumped to $5.7 billion.
 This spending has contributed to growing political polarization, a rise in crony capitalism, and the degradation of governmental responsiveness to the people.